codeigniter4/CodeIgniter4/user_guide_src/source/general/environments.rst

 Setting the ENVIRONMENT constant to a value of ``development`` will cause all PHP errors to be rendered to the browser when they occur.
-Conversely, setting the constant to 'production' will disable all error output.
+Conversely, setting the constant to ``production`` will disable all error output.
 Disabling error reporting in production is a :doc:`good security practice </concepts/security>`.